-NOTE: The printable hike directions we have here does not contain a TOPO map.
+NOTE: The Topo Hike Trails Map.pdf">here does not contain a TOPO map.
 There are just way to may interconnectiong trails and and details to fit on one page.
 We highly reccomend that you purchase the National Geographic Mount Rogers 786 Map.

 Also see the alternate 2 day version at the end of this write-up.

 Mile 0.0 – Start at the Mount Rogers Outfitters Hostel and followed the white blazed Appalacian Trail (A.T.) through Damascus.
 The A.T. will bear off to the left just outside of town after you have been on the Virginia Creeper Trail for a little while.
 Stay on the Virginia Creeper Trail for the next 7.4 miles enjoying the many beautiful views of the creek and fields.

 Mile 7.4 – Taylor's Valley (Route 725).
 You will see the Creeper Trail Cafe on the right on the other side of the bridge.
 Continue 4.9 miles to the Creek Junction Trestle.

 Mile 12.3 – Cross the Creek Junction Trestle, the tallest trestle on the Virginia Creeper Trail.
 Bear to the left onto the A.T. after crossing the trestle, continue for 1.9 miles to the Lost Mountain Shelter.
 Take a look at the trestle construction, really cool.